facetwp_facet_display_value

 Overview

-Modify the display value (the label) for specific facet choices.
+With this hook you can modify the display value (the label) of specific facet choices.

 Parameters